albe-rosado/xuexiao-xitong/README.md

 # IMNU Postgraduate Mathematics Competition Papers Submission System

 IMNU Postgraduate Mathematics Competition Papers Submission System is a web app that provides the tools for hosting competitions like [China's National Mathematical Modeling Competition](http://www.mcm.edu.cn/) (中国国家数学建模比赛).
 The interface is in Chinese, as it was made for chinese collegue students.
+For a better idea about the uses of the app , take a look to this [document](https://pan.baidu.com/s/1kVE00cv).

 ### Tech